ForestMars/Coda.to/README.md

 ### SEIR+ Model

-The limiatations of the standard SEIR model have been addressed, with additional considerations:
+The limitations of the standard SEIR model have been addressed, with additional considerations:

 * Recovered ("Removed" in SIR mode) split into recovered, and not-recovered.

+#### Social Distancing

+Isolation and Quatnine rates are predicted based on Social Mobility Data Sets.
+(The default is Google.)
+Tune model to see exactly why 10 days is chosen as the optimal isolation constant (and 14 for quarantine.)
+Change dates of social distancing directives and degree of compliance.
+Download updated model or fed into simulation.

 ## CONTRIBUTE